Dekamik/Portfolio/README.md

 3. In Solution Explorer, right-click the `docker-compose` project and select `Set as Startup Project`
 4. Start application, either by clicking the green arrow or pressing `F5`

 When the application runs, it will run pending migrations on startup.
 The migrations creates the database structure and seeds the database with some data.
-You don't need to run Update-Database on
+You don't need to run Update-Database at all, since the application runs it on startup.